Barksdale, Lane Department of Microbiology, School of Medicine, New York University Medical Center, New York, New York.

 - Additional Readings

 Any of the viruses that infect bacterial cells.
-Bacteriophages are discrete particles, with dimensions ranging from approximately 20–200 nanometers.
-A given bacterial virus can infect only one or a few related species of bacteria; these constitute its host range.
-Bacteriophages consist of two essential components: nucleic acid, in which genetic information is encoded (this may be either ribonucleic acid, in the RNA phages, or deoxyribonucleic acid, in the DNA phages); and a protein coat (capsid), which serves as a protective shell that contains the nucleic acid and is involved in the efficiency of infection and the host range of the virus.
-See also: Bacteria; Deoxyribonucleic acid (DNA); Nucleic acid; Ribonucleic acid (RNA); Virus
+Bacteriophages, often simply called phages, are discrete particles, with dimensions ranging from approximately 20 to 200 nanometers.
+A given bacterial virus can infect only one or a few related species of bacteria; these constitute the bacteriophage's host range.
+Bacteriophages (Fig. 1) consist of two essential components: nucleic acid, in which genetic information is encoded (this may be either ribonucleic acid, in the RNA phages, or deoxyribonucleic acid, in the DNA phages); and a protein coat (capsid), which serves as a protective shell that contains the nucleic acid and is involved in the efficiency of infection and the host range of the virus.
+See also: Bacteria; Deoxyribonucleic acid (DNA); Nucleic acid; Protein; Ribonucleic acid (RNA); Virus

 The content above is only an excerpt.